renegade-fi/renegade-docs/docs.renegade.fi/docs/technical-reference/typescript-sdk.md

 - The gas estimate returned by `eth_estimateGas` will _not_ reflect the rebate, as the rebate does not _reduce_ the gas used; it merely refunds the ether paid for the gas.
 If you wish to understand the true gas cost ahead of time, the transaction can be simulated (e.g. with `alchemy_simulateExecution` or similar).
 - The rate limits currently sponsor up to **~500 matches/day** ($100 in gas).

+### Malleable External Matches

+The external match API allows for a quote to be assembled into a malleable match.
+A malleable match is a match that specifies a range of allowable base amounts, rather than an exact amount.
+This can be used, for example, to fit a Renegade match into a larger route with variable output amounts.

+To assemble a malleable match, use the `assembleMalleableQuote` function.
+This function is identical to `assembleExternalQuote` but returns a `MalleableExternalMatchResponse` instead of an `ExternalMatchResponse`.
+The [`malleable-external-match` example](https://github.com/renegade-fi/typescript-external-match-client/blob/main/examples/malleable_external_match.ts) shows how to use the helper methods on the `MalleableExternalMatchResponse` to se the base amount and compute information about the bundle at a given base amount.

 ## External Key Management

 Renegade supports external key management as an alternative to the default managed wallet approach.
 This allows you to maintain complete control over your wallet's cryptographic secrets rather than having them derived and managed by the SDK.